staxas/micronaut-demo/README.md

 Docker containers are spun up with run.sh

-The gateway service can now be accessed.
+The gateway service can now be accessed locally.

 ---------